AVP: ALIEN VS. PREDATOR

 The biggest bugbear about the script is its downrightly nonsensical anthropology.
 Paul W.S.
 Anderson admitted in interviews that he was inspired by the writings of Erich von Daniken, the author of Chariots of the Gods (1968) and various sequels.
 In his books, Erich von Daniken made extensive claims that many ancient monuments could not have been built by the technology of the time and that the ancients had to have been aided by extraterrestrial technology, evidence of which can be seen in certain primitive drawings.
-Von Danikens scientific and historical inaccuracies and outright distortions of fact have been widely attacked by numerous specialists in the field but the ideas were popular in the 1970s and have fed into a number of genre films including Starship Invasions (1977), Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), Indiana Jones and the Kingdom of the Crystal Skull (2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prometheus (2012) and Prisoners of the Sun (2013).
+Von Danikens scientific and historical inaccuracies and outright distortions of fact have been widely attacked by numerous specialists in the field but the ideas were popular in the 1970s and have fed into a number of genre films including Starship Invasions (1977), Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), Indiana Jones and the Kingdom of the Crystal Skull (2008), The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prometheus (2012), Prisoners of the Sun (2013) and Phoenix Forgotten (2017).
 For further on this, see the von Daniken documentary Chariots of the Gods (1970).
 One of Andersons great howlers is the claim that the Predators inspired the first civilisations, where he cites the commonality of the pyramids in Egypt, Mexico and Cambodia.
 The biggest problem here is that the period that Anderson is talking about stretches all the way from Egypt, where the age of pyramid building started around 2700 B.C.; to the Maya and Toltecs (Teotihuacan was generally built around the 1st century B.C.); to the Khmer Empire in Cambodia where the pyramids were built around the 12th and 14th centuries A.D. a stretch of some four thousand years.
 Added to this is the idea of a pyramid far beneath the ice buried at the depth it is would have put the age of its construction more into hundreds of thousands of years, way before any trace of human civilisation.
 It is these purely nonsensical ideas that weakens what is otherwise an enjoyable film.

 One of the other aspects that fans of the series can note is a number of in-references and in-jokes tossed in throughout.
 There is of course the appearance of Lance Henriksen, who played the android Bishop in Aliens and Alien3, who here plays a character named Charles Bishop Weyland.
 In that the Bishop android was made by the Weyland Yutani Corporation, this can be seen as a clear attempt to stitch up continuity.
 There is also a character named Mark Verheiden after the author of the first ever Aliens vs. Predator Dark Horse story.
 A clip for Frankenstein Meets the Wolf Man (1943) can be seen playing on a tv screen in the background, a sly in-joke in that Frankenstein Meets the Wolf Man was the first ever occasion that a studio (Universal) paired two of its monsters up on screen.
 Anderson even names the icebreaker that the mission gathers aboard the Piper Maru, a reference to and the name of an episode of tvs The X Files (1993-2002).